 The film begins as Jeff gets a call from his mother to get glue to fix a broken shutter.
 Jeff, who believes his life works in signs from the universe, leaves the house to get the glue, but is distracted by a similar pattern of names.
 On his way, he meets up with his brother who then pursuit Pat's wife together, who seems to be involved in an affair.

-Due to its overall mood, the film would normally be considered a drama, but is made lighthearted sheerly by the "two comedy guys
+Due to its overall mood, the film would normally be considered a drama, but is made lighthearted sheerly by the "two comedy guys", Pat and Jeff.

 Tropes related to this work:

 - Actor Allusion: This isn't the first time that Jason Segel belongs in a family that has a thing for redheads.

 - Actual Pacifist: Jeff refused to fight back after he was punched out by Kevin's friend.
 This leads him to be ridiculed by his brother:Jeff: I told you I don't believe in fighting.

 Pat: Oh yeah, because your a pussy.

 - The Alleged Car: Pat's formerly nice Porsche, which gets run into a tree after trying to prove a point that his "signs" don't exist.
 He then parks illegally to spy on his wife and then tacks on a ticket from earlier to cover up the fact, and gets towed anyway.

 - Aloof Big Brother: Pat acts quite apathetic towards Jeff, but not all the way.

 - Annoying Younger Sibling: Pat sees Jeff as this.